anderson-aristotle/js-function-context-this/NOTES.md

 Because xwing is the calling context, javascript looks for setPilot on xwing.
 It finds it, and executes it, because there are perentheses.

+### global_function Demo:
+We are introducing method invocation pattern here, which kind of seems weird because we don't formally go over it until the next section.
+However, I think the idea is to show that the enclosing block matters.

 ### object_literal Code Along:
+*Have them paste the correct js file into `index.html`*

 Yep, it's pointing to the person object literal.

 Why?
 Because the runtime Context of this function is